School: Lado Management Consultants

 Start Date: July 2019

-Lado Business English Specialists is now conducting interviews for full-time business English trainers to join their team in central Taipei City.
+Saxoncourt Recruitment is now conducting interviews for full-time business English trainers at Lado Business English Specialists to join their team in central Taipei City.
 The firm provides professional on-site business English training solutions to a wide range of established international and domestic firms.
 The training services provided help organizations improve the quality and effectiveness of their external and internal English language communications.

 Lado prides itself on providing high-quality language courses that enable clients to operate more effectively in their particular business environment.
 Their customized courses cover business skills such as delivering presentations, participating in meetings and teleconferences, negotiating, networking, emailing, and report writing.